cianfrocco-lab/Automatic-cryoEM-preprocessing/README.md

 Note: MicAssess currently works on micrographs from both K2 and K3 camera.

-Note: MicAssess currently does not support star file from Relion 3.1.

 You will need to activate the conda environment by ```conda activate cryoassess``` before using MicAssess.

 To run MicAssess:
 ```
-micassess -i <a micrograph star file> -m <model file>
+micassess -i <a micrograph star file, or any valid glob wildcard for mrc files> -m <model file>
 ```

 Optional arguments:

 -d, --detector: Either "K2" or "K3".
 Default is "K2".

--o, --output: Name of the output star file.
-Default is good_micrographs.star.
+-o, --output: Name of the output directory.
+Default is MicAssess.

 -b, --batch_size: Batch size used in prediction.
 Default is 32.
 Increasing this number will result in faster prediction, if your GPU memory allows.
 If memory error/warning appears, you should lower this number.

--t, --threshold: Threshold for classification.
+--t1: Threshold for good/bad classification.
 Default is 0.1.
-Higher number will cause more good micrographs being classified as bad.
+Higher number will cause more good micrographs (including great and good) being classified as bad.
+On the other hand, if you find good micrographs misclassified as bad, try to lower this number.

+--t2: Threshold for great/decent classification.
+Default is 0.1.
+Higher number will cause more great micrographs being classified as good.

 --threads: Number of threads for conversion.
-Default is None, using mp.cpu_count().
-If get memory error, set it to a reasonable number (e.g. 10).
-This usually happens when you have super-resolution microgarphs from K3.
+Default is None, using the maximum allowed.
+If get memory errors, please set it to a reasonable number (e.g. 10).
+This usually happens when you have super-resolution micrographs from K3.

 --gpus: Specify which GPU(s) to use, e.g. 0,1,2,3.
 Default is 0, which uses only the first GPU.

+--dont_reset: MicAssess will first convert the mrc files to png format before prediction.
+Depending on your CPU threads and the number of micrographs, this step may be time-consuming.
+If you already have the mrc files converted (to png) with a previous run of MicAssess, you can skip the conversion step by using this flag.

 The input of MicAssess could be a .star file with a header similar to this:
 ```